-- Setup and manipulate laboratory equipment, carry out experimental procedures and identify possible sources of error. - Maintain a laboratory notebook according to standard scientific guidelines. - Write clear, well documented lab reports using the language of science. - Apply mathematical problems to solve quantitative problems. - Explain and discuss both verbally and in writing the science concepts listed in the course content, as well as their relevance to everyday events and circumstances in a broad interdisciplinary context.
+- Setup and manipulate laboratory equipment, carry out experimental procedures and identify possible sources of error. - Maintain a laboratory notebook according to standard scientific guidelines or write clear well-documented lab reports using the language of science. - Explain and discuss both verbally and in writing the science concepts listed in the course content, as well as their relevance to everyday events and circumstances in a broad interdisciplinary context.